amyinorbit/hons/_posts/2016-09-26-week2-roundup.md

+---
-title: Week 2 & 3 Roundup: Aims & Objectives
+title: "Week 2 & 3 Roundup: Aims & Objectives"
 date: 2016-09-26 16:00:00
-template: post.html
+layout: post
+---

 The main goal those past two weeks was to work on getting the project's aim and objectives down, and start working on the research question.
 My working title